Two-Point Vorticity Statistics in the Inverse Turbulent Cascade: Equations of Motion, Numerics, and Basic Results

-are kept constant by resetting them every time step to the constant $\omega_0$ while the phases can evolve freely according to the vorticity equation \cite{goto}.
-In Fourier-space, the evolution equations can be written for amplitudes and phases as

-Here, $N_{\bf k}$, $M_{─\bf k}$ are the real and imaginary parts of the Fourier transform of the convective term ${\bf u}\cdot \nabla \omega$. $F(k)$ is a real function centered around $k_0$ and $T \rightarrow 0$ is a time relaxation constant.
-The function $\Theta(k,k_0)$ is different from zero only in the forcing interval.
-From this representation it becomes obvious that the forcing can be considered to be deterministic.

-In most simulations (see e.g. \cite{Boffetta2, goto,paret}) the forcing is located at a wavenumber $k_0$ that is close to the highest wavenumber resolved .
-In combination with hyperviscosity this allows for a wide inertial range and suppression of the direct enstrophy cascade.
-However, this leads to a poor numerical resolution of the forcing scale.
-To circumvent this flaw we inject the energy at an intermediate length scale and used a hyperviscosity that, for numerical reasons saturates at a maximal value.
-Comparison with other numerical simulations showed that this procedure does not affect the results while yielding a better resolution at the forcing scale.

 The vorticity equation is numerically solved by means of a standard pseudospectral method with $2/3$-dealiasing in a periodic box with side length $2\pi$ and a resolution of $2048^2$ grid points.
-Time stepping is performed by a memory saving Runge-Kutta scheme of third order \cite{Shu}.
+Time stepping is performed by a memory saving Runge--Kutta scheme of third order \cite{shu88jcp}.
 The hyperviscous term is treated by an integrating factor.
 Data-analysis has been performed over more than 200 snapshots of the vorticity field taken from a simulation in a statistically stationary state.
 The snapshots are equally separated by about 1.4 large-eddy turnover times.